 - Akabane Suzuran-dori Shotengai

 - Musashikoyama Palm Shotengai, Session 3

 - Ni-chome Tsukemen GACHI in Shinjuku

 - Shitamachi Walk

 - Muteppo in Nakano, Session 2

-- Privately Owned Public Space Tour in Tokyo Station Area
+- Privately Owned Public Space in Central Tokyo

 - Shin-Koiwa Lumiere Shotengai